jorge-trujillo/java-one/README.md

 - **Logging and Metrics for Microservices Architectures**: Good discussion about capturing both logs and metrics, and how to store them and make them searchable for debugging and reporting on business and application health.

 - **12-Factor App and Modern Java App Deployment**: Solidly good talk on what you should be shooting for when deploying modern applications.
 Most interesting is that he recommends completely moving away from app servers.

+## Day 4

+- **API Design with Java 8 Lambdas and Streams**: Focus on lessons learned when building the Java 8 APIs by Brian  Goetz and Stuart Marks, who work on the Java Platform.

+- **Debugging Java Apps in Containers**: Highl-level talk and case studies about debugging issues in highly-distributed environments.

+- **CI/CD Antipatterns**: Basic session on how to manage stability and continuous delivery.

+- **Low Latency Apps with the JVM**: Crazy look at the world of low latency and high frequency trading.
+Interesting but not very applicable.

+- **Shooting the Rapids: Getting the Best from Java 8 Streams**: Explanation of performance considerations for parallel streams, and when to use them or avoid them.